-2.6 Multiple applications
+2.5 Multiple applications

-2.6.1 An applicant can have only one active application on the housing register at any time either as a lead applicant or a household member.
+2.5.1 An applicant can have only one active application on the housing register at any time.

-2.7 Change of circumstances
+2.6 Change of circumstances

-- 2.7.1 Where an applicant registered with Breckland Council has a change in their circumstances they must promptly inform Breckland Council.
-They can do this through their Key Select account or by contacting the housing team direct.
-Changes of circumstances will be assessed based on the new circumstances.
+- 2.6.1 Where an applicant registered with Breckland Council has a change in their circumstances they must promptly inform Breckland Council by updating their information on the Breckland Housing Allocations website.
+Applicants can complete a change of circumstances on-line at https://brecklandhousing.co.uk/.
+Change of circumstances will be assessed based on the new circumstances.
 Examples of change of circumstances are detailed below, although this list is not exhaustive.

 - a) Change of address

 - b) People joining or leaving the household

 - c) Pregnancy/birth of a child

 - d) Relationship breakdown

 - e) Change to the medical circumstances of anyone included on the application

 - f) Death of a household member

 - g) Death of a joint applicant

 - h) A member of the household now applying in their own right

-2.8 Applicant's consent and declaration
+2.7 Applicant's consent and declaration

-- 2.8.1 When an applicant applies for housing, they will be required to confirm their understanding of, or sign a declaration to confirm that: - a) The information they have provided is true, accurate and complete. - b) They will promptly inform Breckland Council of any change in circumstances. - c) They understand that information will be shared with other agencies. - d) They consent to Breckland Council making enquiries of any relevant persons to confirm the information on the application form is correct including previous or current landlords and other local authorities. - e) They consent to the release of any relevant information either to Breckland Council held by third parties, or by Breckland Council to third parties. - f) The information provided may be used to help in the detection and prevention of fraud. - 2.8.2 Breckland Council may take legal action against applicants who withhold or provide false information regarding their housing application.
-Where an applicant has been offered a property as a result of providing false information, this offer will be withdrawn.
+- 2.7.1 When an applicant applies for housing, they will be required to confirm their understanding of, or sign a declaration to confirm that: - a) The information they have provided is true, accurate and complete. - b) They will promptly inform Breckland Council of any change in circumstances. - c) They understand that information will be shared with other agencies. - d) They consent to Breckland Council making enquiries of any relevant persons to confirm the information on the application form is correct including previous or current landlords and other local authorities. - e) They consent to the release of any relevant information either to Breckland Council held by third parties, or by Breckland Council to third parties. - f) The information provided may be used to help in the detection and prevention of fraud. - 2.7.2 Breckland Council may take legal action against applicants who withhold or provide false information regarding their housing application.
 Where an applicant has been let a property as a result of providing false information, their landlord may take court action to obtain possession of the property.

-2.9 Data protection
+2.8 Data protection

-2.9.1 When an applicant applies for housing, Breckland Council will only seek information that they require to assess the application and the applicant's housing needs.
+2.8.1 When an applicant applies for housing, Breckland Council will only seek information that they require to assess the application and the applicant's housing needs.
 Information supplied by the applicant may be shared amongst participating officers, landlords and support agencies.
-The applicant will confirm their consent to this via the declaration when registering for the scheme.
-Breckland Council's policy on Data Protection is available on request and can be found on the Council's website.
+The applicant will confirm their consent to this via the declaration when registering on the scheme.
+Breckland Council's policy on Data Protection is available on request and can be found here: